Ahmad-Khalid97/ArithmeticFormatter/ProbabilityCalculator/README.md

 The `experiment` function returns a probability.

-For example, let's say that you want to determine the probability of getting at least 2 red balls and 1 green ball when you draw 5 balls from a hat containing 6 black, 4 red, and 3 green.
+For example, to determine the probability of getting at least 2 red balls and 1 green ball when 5 balls from a hat containing 6 black, 4 red, and 3 green are drawn.
 To do this, `N` experiments are performed, count how many times i.e. `M` there is probability of getting at least 2 red balls and 1 green ball, and the probability is then estimated as `M/N`.
 Each experiment consists of starting with a hat containing the specified balls, drawing a number of balls, and checking if we got the balls we were attempting to draw.

 Here is how the `experiment` function is called based on the example above with 2000 experiments: